 Since man began to domesticate dogs, he has used a variety of restraining devices, not least to prevent the dog from injuring itself by coming into contact with man-made dangers.
-A plain lead and collar with the addition of a long line or cani-x lead is essential in keeping dogs under control and safe and is sufficient for most needs with the right training.
+A plain lead and collar with the addition of a long line is essential in keeping dogs under control and safe and is sufficient for most needs with the right training.

-A brief glance at the images and testimonials below or a short trawl of the internet should produce enough evidence to convince detractors.
+A brief glance at the images and testimonials below or a short trawl of the internet produce enough evidence to convince detractors.
 There can be no reason why a dog should be on a retractable lead as there are really only three alternatives, outside of sports or working situations, all of which are more effective and safer:

 - The dog is on a short lead and walking close to the owner – for use in most situations when the dog is outdoors

 - The dog is off lead and under control in a safe/permitted area – effective recall has been trained and generalised and is reinforced continually

 - The dog is being worked on a long line – useful for recall training and in instances where off-lead exercise is not possible.